dustinpfister/prototype_workshops/README.md

 ### workshop ideas

-x.x.x - jimpster

-* jimpster: a new workshop that will build a gallery using images in a source folder.

 x.x.x - forFrame

 * forframe: New workshop that can be used to make simple little animations as a kind of content for a site.

-x.x.x - blastem
+x.x.x - blast_them

-* blastem : a workshop centered around making phaser.js games as a kind of site content.
+* blast_them : a workshop centered around making phaser.js games as a kind of site content.

 x.x.x - blogger-idle